-The installer will also search for a VirtualBox kernel module suitable for your kernel.
-The package includes pre-compiled modules for the most common kernel configurations.
-If no suitable kernel module is found, the installation script tries to build a module itself.
+The installer will also try to build kernel modules suitable for the current running kernel.
 If the build process is not successful you will be shown a warning and the package will be left unconfigured.
 Please have a look at /var/log/vbox-install.log to find out why the compilation failed.
 You may have to install the appropriate Linux kernel headers (see chapter 2.3.2, The VirtualBox kernel module, page 37).
-After correcting any problems, do sudo rcvboxdrv setup
+After correcting any problems, do